tc3t/dfglib/README.md

 * CSV-file [reading/writing](dfg/io/) with [somewhat reasonable performance](misc/csvPerformanceRuns.md) (e.g. compared to some spreadsheet applications) and [Qt-widgets](dfg/qt/) for editing CSV-files.

+* Simple CSV-editor as an example, for details see it's [readme](dfgExamples/dfgQtTableEditor/README.md/)

 * Typed strings (i.e. strings that store encoded text instead of raw bytes)

 * Algorithms such as